gfcrbg/Greg/README.md

 # Greg
 Greg's Stuff

-A GitHub [page](https://gfcrbg.github.io/Greg/) that I will likely never get around to editing/finishing.
+A GitHub [page](https://gfcrbg.github.io/Greg/) that I will likely never get around to editing.